assen-totin/xbmc-plugin-icecast/README.txt

 3. Some IceCast radio stations obviously feed broken UTF-8 in their names and genres - there's nothing to do about it, complain to the radio station.

-TODO

-1. Write client-side search (as server-side seems unavailable with IceCast).
+4. The client-side search (as server-side seems unavailable with IceCast) searches in both genres and server names